baqar-abbas/Awesome-books-project/README.md

 # 📖 Awesome-books-project <a name="about-project"></a>

-**Awesome-books-project** is a simmple project which can add and remove books on the website.
+**Awesome-books-project** is a simple project which can add and remove books on the website.

 ## 🛠 Built With <a name="built-with"></a>